vircadia/vircadia-docs-sphinx/docs/source/create/avatars/scattering-tutorial.rst

 Tutorial: Add a Scattering Effect
 ####################################

 Subsurface Scattering (SSS) is the diffuse reflection caused by light entering a material, being absorbed, scattered, and eventually exiting the material.
 It's critical for surfaces like paper, marble, wax, and realistic skin.
-You can add this effect to your avatar in High Fidelity.
+You can add this effect to your avatar in Project Athena.

 .. contents:: On This Page
     :depth: 2